wcandillon/swagger-js-codegen/README.md

 ```

 ## Grunt task
-[There a grunt task](https://github.com/wcandillon/grunt-swagger-js-codegen) that enables you to integrate the code generation in your development pipeline.
+[There is a grunt task](https://github.com/wcandillon/grunt-swagger-js-codegen) that enables you to integrate the code generation in your development pipeline.
 This is extremely convenient if your application is using APIs which are documented/specified in the swagger format.

 ##Who is using it?
 [28.io](http://28.io) is using this project to generate their [nodejs](https://github.com/28msec/28.io-nodejs) and [angularjs language bindings](https://github.com/28msec/28.io-angularjs).